jianwen-android/notes-sst-/Computing+/Chapter 11/Flashcards.md

 ## Advantages

-Shared resources
-?
-A network allows a group of computers to make use of ==shared resources== such as ==printers or files==

-Shared Internet access
+A network allows a group of computers to make use of ==shared resources== such as ==printers or files==::shared resources Shared Internet access

-?
+??

 Depending on the network’s configuration, every user who ==logs on== to the network may have ==access to the Internet==.

 Shared software

-?
+??

 Can be stored on the central server of a network and deployed to other computers over a network

-- Shared storage:
+Shared storage:

+??

-    - Data files can be stored on a central server for ease of access and backup purposes
+Data files can be stored on a central server for ease of access and backup purposes

-- Communication:
+Communication:

+??

-    - Computers in the same network are often able to share instant messages and emails for communication
+Computers in the same network are often able to share instant messages and emails for communication

 # Disadvantages